New topographics (photographic genre)

+This 1973 Documerica photograph of a Chicago street scene by photojournalist Paul Sequeira displays some typical elements of the New Topographic style, such as a banal setting and detached perspective.

 New Topographics is a style of urban landscape photography that emerged in the United States during the mid-1970s.
-The genre is characterized by a detached, straight-photography approach to human-altered landscapes.
-Photographers in this movement reject the romantic and sublime qualities of earlier landscape photography, such as that of Ansel Adams, and instead focus on the commonplace, banal, and industrial features of the contemporary environment.
+The genre is characterized by a detached, straight photography approach to human-altered landscapes.
+Photographers in this movement reject the romantic and sublime qualities of earlier landscape photography, such as that of Ansel Adams.
+Instead, Robert Adams, Lewis Baltz, Bernd and Hilla Becher, Joe Deal, Frank Gohlke, Nicholas Nixon, John Schott, Stephen Shore, and Henry Wessel, focus on the commonplace, banal, and industrial features of the contemporary environment.

-While the term was established at the 1975 exhibition New Topographics: Photographs of a Man-Altered Landscape at the George Eastman House, it has since been used to describe an ongoing photographic movement.
+While the term was coined by curator William Jenkins in 1975 to characterize the photographs he selected for the exhibition New Topographics: Photographs of a Man-Altered Landscape at the George Eastman House, it has since been used to describe an ongoing photographic movement.
 The genre has influenced subsequent generations of photographers both in America and internationally, shaping contemporary approaches to urban, suburban, and industrial landscape photography.

-Characteristics

-New Topographics photography is characterized by a neutral, matter-of-fact aesthetic.
-In the exhibition catalog, curator William Jenkins described the photographs as "neutral" and "reduced to an essentially topographic state, conveying substantial amounts of visual information but eschewing entirely the aspects of beauty, emotion, and opinion.”
-The subject matter typically includes the built environment, tract housing, industrial sites, parking lots, infrastructure, often portraying suburban sprawl, warehouses, strip malls, and motels in unromanticized, detached views.
-Dramatic lighting and composition are avoided in favor of a more deadpan approach that underscores human-altered landscapes without an emotional influence.

-Legacy

-The genre has had a lasting influence on contemporary art photography.
-Many contemporary practitioners of urban landscape and documentary photography cite New Topographics as a foundational influence.